-Change of Program or Concentration
+Change of Major

-- 1. Students requesting to change their major must follow the catalog and amendments in effect at the time of the petition regarding requirements for the new concentrations. - 2.
+Students requesting to change their major must follow the catalog and amendments in effect at the time of the petition regarding requirements for the new program.

 A change of major is not automatic and will be considered on a case-by-case basis.
-A change of concentration/major form must be obtained from the Registrar's Office, completed and signed by the Program Director.
+A change of major form must be obtained from the Registrar's Office, completed and signed by the assigned student success coach.

 Undergraduate students must complete one full-year residency to meet graduation requirements.
-General Degree Requirements

-The University has established the following requisites, which must be completed before the Bachelor's

-Degree is awarded:
+The University has established the following requisites, which must be completed before the Bachelor's Degree is awarded:

 - 1. A grade point average (GPA) of 2.00 or higher on a 4.00 scale. - 2.
 Completion of a minimum of one year of full-time residency in the Program. - 3.
-Satisfactory completion of the required academic courses and laboratories or practica, as applicable. - 4.
+Satisfactory completion of the required academic courses and laboratories or practicum, as applicable. - 4.
 A grade of "C" or higher in all major courses. - 5.
-Good standing in the Program i.e., no disciplinary action pending or academic probation. - 6.
-Recommendation from the program faculty for the bachelor's degree.
-Students seeking the bachelor's degree must demonstrate to the satisfaction of the Faculty those professional, ethical, and personal attributes described in the current General Policies and Disciplinary Procedures Manual.
+Good standing in the Program i.e., no disciplinary action pending or academic probation.